Rajpratik71/linux-manPages/jpgicc.md

             jpgicc in.jpg out.jpg

 NOTES
-       For  suggestions,  comments,  bug  reports etc. send mail to info@lit‐ tlecms.com.
+       For suggestions, comments, bug reports etc. send mail to info@littlecms.com.

 SEE ALSO
        linkicc(1), psicc(1), tificc(1), transicc(1)

 AUTHOR
        This manual page was written by Shiju p.
 Nair <shiju.p@gmail.com>, for the Debian project.

                                                                                           September 30, 2004                                                                                 JPGICC(1)